-Description of Problem.
-As described in the grant application, Spartanburg County is a yearly leader in South Carolina for traffic fatalities, injuries, and property damage crashes, half of which are indicated as having alcohol as a contributing factor.
-In 2005, the Spartanburg County Sheriff's Office made it a priority to stop drunk diving and DUI arrests have risen dramatically, from 62 in 2004 to nearly 300 in 2005.
-During the first three months of 2006, 220 DUI arrests have been made.
-At this rate, the Sheriff's Office will record approximately 900 DUI arrests in 2006.
-The Solicitor's Office has tackled the case growth through a grant since 2003, but the grant ends in 2006 and is not likely to be funded through the county government once funding has expired.
+Name of Applicant: Seventh Judicial Circuit Solicitor's Office Project Title: Alcohol Countermeasures Prosecution Unit crashes.
+Spartanburg County sees half of these crash statistics as having alcohol as a contributing factor.
+In 2005, the Spartanburg County Sheriff's Office made it a priority to stop drunk driving in the county.
+Consequently, DUI arrests have risen dramatically, from 62 in 2004 to 688 in 2006.
+The Seventh Judicial Circuit Solicitor's Office has tackled the case growth through a grant since 2003, but the grant ends in 2007 and is not likely to be funded through the county government once funding has expired.
 Through the work of the Solicitor's Office, it has been discovered that a mobile prosecutor is much more successful in obtaining convictions in smaller municipalities than inexperienced law enforcement officers pitted against seasoned defense attorneys.